horlali/django-docker-postgres-celery/README.md

 ./scripts/run-flake8.sh
 ```

-or yo can simply run all the linters by using the `run-linters.sh` scripts
+or you can simply run all the linters by using the `run-linters.sh` scripts

 ```bash
 ./scripts/run-linters.sh # add --fix flag to automatically fix linting and formatting issues
 ```

-## Sample Request
+## Sample Request and Application Docs

-Once the application is up and running, visit <http://127.0.0.1:8000/> or <localhost:8000> or in your browser
+Once the application is up and running, visit <http://127.0.0.1:8000/> or <http://localhost:8000> or in your browser

 You should see a Swagger Documentation Page like this